HRT’s Developmental Home Program

 HRT recognizes the need for our licensed providers to take respite from time to time.
-In the interest of allowing providers the most flexibility, HRT includes respite funding in the provider bi-monthly reimbursement.
-This allows our licensed providers to work with respite providers that meet the needs of the members and the needs of each licensed family.
-The licensed providers then pay the respite providers directly at a mutually agreed upon rate.
-It is the licensed providers’ responsibility to assure that respite providers have been approved by the legal guardian, DDD support coordinator and the HRT support specialist before respite is done.
+In the interest of allowing providers the most flexibility, HRT includes respite funding in the provider rate of reimbursement.
+This allows our licensed providers to work with alternative caregivers that meet the needs of the members and the needs of each licensed family.
+The licensed providers then pay alternative caregivers directly at a mutually agreed upon rate.
+It is the licensed providers’ responsibility to assure that alternative caregivers have been approved by the legal guardian, DDD support coordinator and the HRT support specialist before respite is done.
 It is also the licensed providers’ responsibility to submit all necessary documentation PRIOR to doing respite.
-If a respite provider is not secured, then HRT support staff will assist in locating options and creating relationships with respite providers so that members experience continuity of care even during respite periods.
-Please ask the HRT support staff at any time for assistance.
+If an alternative caregiver is not secured, then Licensing support staff will assist in locating options, including other licensed homes.
+Please ask your Licensing support staff at any time for assistance.

 What is involved with license renewal?

 Renewal of your license is done every year.
 To become renewed you must complete ten (10) hours of continuing education training.
 Maintain current CPR, First Aid, Article 9 (Managing Inappropriate Behaviors), and Prevention and Support (if applicable).
 Provide updated Physician statements every 3 years, fingerprinting every six years, and an annual state home inspection.
 Along with training and certifications needed, a reapplication packet is required.
 Your Licensing Support Specialist will facilitate interviews to complete a home study.
 A renewal packet is provided approximately 3 months prior with all required paperwork.